 - 1. Ensure that the page is displaying all ports, and not only the LAGs. - 2.
 In the Go To Interface field, type the port number, for example g3.

-For more information, see Configure interface settings on page 44.
+For more information, see Configure interface settings on page 42. - 3.
+Click the Go button.